day8/re-frame/docs/WIP/MentalModelOmnibus.md

 We read up on [Pedestal App], [Flux],
 [Hoplon], [Om], early [Elm], etc and re-frame is the architecture that emerged.
-Since then, we've kept a close eye on further developments like the Elm Architecture, Om.Next, BEST, Cycle.js, Redux, etc.  They have taught us much although we have often made different choices.
+Since then, we've tried to kept an eye on further developments like the Elm Architecture, Om.Next, BEST, Cycle.js, Redux, etc.  They have taught us much although we have often made different choices.